Monotonic Alpha-divergence Minimisation for Variational Inference: Conclusion

 \section{Conclusion}

-We introduced a novel methodology to carry out $\alpha$-divergence minimisation via \kdtxt{iterative algorithms} ensuring a monotonic decrease in the $\alpha$-divergence at each step. \kdtxt{In its most general formulation}, our framework allows us to perform simultaneous updates for both the weights and components parameters of a given mixture model for all $\alpha \in [0,1)$, \kdtxt{making it suitable for capturing complex multimodal target densities.}

-\kdtxt{We detailed how our work relates and improves on \kdtxt{G}radient \kdtxt{D}escent schemes for $\alpha$-divergence minimisation as well as Power Descent schemes and an Integrated EM algorithm.
-We also applied our framework to important classes of models such as Gaussian Mixture Models and Student's $t$ Mixture Models and derived practical algorithms.} Finally, we provided empirical evidence that our methodology can be used \kdtxt{to enhance the aformentioned existing algorithms in the context of multimodal targets.}
+We introduced a novel methodology to build algorithms ensuring a monotonic decrease in the $\alpha$-divergence at each step.
+Our methodology enabled simultaneous updates for both the weights and components parameters of a given mixture model, making it suitable for capturing complex multimodal target densities.
+Our work also connected and improved on different approaches: Gradient Descent for $\alpha$-divergence minimisation, Power Descent and an Integrated EM algorithm.
+By investigating variational families based on the exponential family, we applied our framework to important classes of models such as Gaussian Mixture Models and Student's $t$ Mixture Models.
+Finally, we provided empirical evidence that our methodology can be used to enhance the aformentioned existing algorithms.

-To conclude, we state several directions to extend our work on both theoretical and practical levels.
-First of all, now that we have established a systematic decrease for our iterative schemes, the next step is to derive convergence results in order to compare them with those obtained using typical \kdtxt{G}radient \kdtxt{D}escent schemes (especially as we have identified connections with Gradient Descent schemes in the case of a Gaussian kernel).
-Based on the results from \Cref{thm:admiss} on $\lbd{}$, another interesting direction consists in generalising the monotonicity property from \Cref{thm:WeightsMixture} on $(\lbd{}, \Theta)$ beyond the case $\alpha \in [0,1)$.
-Lastly, \kdtxt{much like it is already the case in traditional Black-Box Variational Inference}, we also expect that fine-tuning our hyperparameters and resorting to more advanced Monte Carlo methods in the estimation of the intractable integrals appearing in our \kdtxt{ideal algorithms} will result in further improved numerical results \kdtxt{and will enable applications to real-world machine learning problems}.
+To conclude, we state several directions to extend our work.
+Now that we have established a systematic decrease for our iterative schemes, the next step could be to derive convergence results and to compare them with those obtained using typical Gradient Descent schemes.
+Based on \Cref{thm:admiss}, another direction is to generalise the monotonicity property from \Cref{thm:WeightsMixture} beyond the case $\alpha \in [0,1)$.
+Lastly, much like it is already the case in traditional Black-Box Variational Inference, we expect that fine-tuning our hyperparameters and resorting to more advanced Monte Carlo methods in the estimation of the intractable integrals appearing in our ideal algorithms will lead to further improved numerical results.

-\careful{[R1] The citation is incorrect in several places.
-For example, "which have been used in Minka (2004); Hernandez-Lobato et al. (2016)"...
-Please, read how to cite properly a reference and update the paper correspondingly.}